 We meet her again twelve years later (which, according to my calculations would be around 1833-35) in a house of ill-repute, where she has been living and working since the death of Captain Rawdon.

 She's wearing a dark purple, high-waisted dress with some fur decorations and a rather cheap-looking veil.
-She has too much makeup on and just with one glance, we, the audience, know that these past years have not been kind with her.
+She has too much makeup on and just with one glance, we, the audience, know that these past years have not been kind to her.
 The whole ensemble of this gown screams of cheap materials and gaudy textures and motifs, which is perfect for someone who is, basically, a prostitute.

-After her chance meeting with Major Dobbin she reunites with Josh (Amelia's brother) and he offers to take her to India with him, to what she agrees.
+After her chance meeting with Major Dobbin, she reunites with Josh (Amelia's brother) and he offers to take her to India with him, to what she agrees.
 And so, the final scene takes place there, as Josh and Becky enter a city on an elephant, and, for the first time in the whole movie, Becky appears wearing a white ensemble.

-This color decision seems as to be pointing to the fact that this is the first time ever that Becky is actually and truly happy with being herself and at the other end of the Empire she has finally found herself.
+This color decision seems to be pointing to the fact that this is the first time ever that Becky is actually and truly happy with being herself and at the other end of the Empire she has finally found herself.

 And that's perhaps the biggest contribution the heritage of the filmmaker brings in, really colonizing the novel by bringing something unique.
-The movie, through script, mis-en-scene and costume design, creates a very interesting role reversal between Britain and India.
+The movie, through script, mise-en-scene and costume design, creates a very interesting role reversal between Britain and India.
 Here we found India portrayed as an escape from a stiff social ladder.
 A place of beauty when this incredibly intelligent character is not judged by her birth but by her virtues.

 Because of this, suddenly, the constant back and forth between the bright colors with Indian motifs and the dark, muddy English textures bring about a whole new meaning to colonialism and the relation between the two countries, creating a truly interesting commentary on the subject.